IgnacioMB/csvcli/README.md

   - You can convert from and to CSV, excel and parquet in any combination
   - You can change the delimiter of your CSV file

-## Common parameters
+## Global parameters

-These options are common to all commands
+Usage: csvcli [OPTIONS] FILEPATH COMMAND [ARGS]...

+Arguments

-  - `-f, --filepath` TEXT   Path to the file i.e. 'myfiles/data.csv'.
+  - `FILEPATH` TEXT   Path to the file i.e. myfiles/data.csv.
+You might need to wrap it in "" if your filename contains parentheses and such.

+Options:
   - `-d, --delimiter` TEXT  (optional) Only for CSV files.
 Delimiter if other than comma i.e. ';'.
 Must be a 1-character string.

-  - `--help`                Show this message and exit.
+  - `--help `               Show this message and exit.

 ## Enhanced navigation with `less`